Entropy along expanding foliations: Introduction

 Partially hyperbolic diffeomorphisms form an open subset of the space of $C^r$ diffeomorphisms of $M$, for any $r\ge 1$.
-The \emph{stable sub-bundle} $E^s$ and the \emph{unstable sub-bundle} $E^u$ are uniquely integrable, that is, there are unique foliations $\cF^s$ and $\cF^u$ whose leaves are smooth immersed sub-manifolds of $M$ tangent to $E^s$ and $E^u$, respectively, at every point.
+The \emph{stable sub-bundle} $E^s$ and the \emph{unstable sub-bundle} $E^u$ are uniquely integrable, that is, there are unique foliations: the stable foliation $\cF^s$ and the unstable foliation $\cF^u$, whose leaves are smooth immersed sub-manifolds of $M$ tangent to $E^s$ and $E^u$, respectively, at every point.
+The unstable and stable foliations are expanding foliations for the partially hyperbolic diffeomorphism and its inverse respectively.